 Prior to law school, Mitchell graduated from Seattle Pacific University with high academic honors, magna cum laude, with a degree in Political Science.
 While at SPU Mitchell received the Distinguished Political Science Senior in Law and Public Policy for earning the top grades in his program.

-Mitchell dedicates his law practice to Personal Injury, Workers’ Compensation and Social Security Disablity/SSI cases.
+Mitchell dedicates his law practice to Personal Injury, Workers’ Compensation and Social Security Disability/SSI cases.
 He is a graduate of the National Institute of Trial Advocacy.
 Mitchell is an “Eagle” member of The Washington State Association for Justice.
-Mitchell lives in Bellingham with his wife.
+Mitchell lives in Bellingham with his wife Stephanie and twin babies, Damian and Lyla.
 He is an accomplished cyclist and triathlete, having competed in many triathlons including half-ironman and full ironman distances.